Siege of Thionville (1870)

-The siege of Thionville was a battle of the Franco-Prussian War which occurred in Thionville of the Moselle from 13 to 24 November 1870.
+The siege of Thionville took place within the Franco-Prussian War.
+It occurred in Thionville of the Moselle from 13 to 24 November 1870.
 The small French garrison repulsed an attempted attack on 14 August.
-It was subjected to a blockade and then besieged from 13 November.
+The garrison was subjected to a blockade and then besieged from 13 November.
 After the capitulation of Metz, on 28 October 1870, the Prussians moved part of their powerful artillery to Thionville.
 Bombed from 22 November, the square surrendered on 24 November.
 The capture of Thionville and that of Montmédy a month later gave the Germans control of the railway to the Picardy front.